LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 @end
 ```

-2. Add an `id` to the opposing specifier which value we need to check when hiding or showing our dynamic specifier.
-This `id` should be unique.
+2. Add an (unique) `id` to the opposing specifier which value we need to check when hiding or showing our dynamic specifier.
 Add the `dynamicRule` key to the specifier that will be dynamic:

 ```xml
 <dict>